Paul Goldschmidt Player Props: Cardinals vs. Cubs

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis with an OBP of .373, plus a team-best slugging percentage of .473.
+- Goldschmidt has an OPS of .839, fueled by an OBP of .371 and a team-best slugging percentage of .468 this season.

-- Among the qualifying hitters, he ranks 21st in batting average, while his on-base percentage ranks 15th and he is 42nd in slugging.
+- He ranks 28th in batting average, 18th in on base percentage, and 43rd in slugging among the qualifying batters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.